ChatGPT Just Hit 800 Million Users — Here's What That Means For Your Job

 The Honest Truth Most People Do Not Want to Hear

-The middle layer of work — the jobs built around coordination, reporting, and repeating the same processes — is quietly shrinking.
+The middle layer of work — jobs built around coordination, reporting, and repeating the same processes — is quietly shrinking.
 Not overnight.
-But steadily.
+But steadily and consistently.

-In 2026, AI is firmly embedded in areas like:
+In 2026, AI is firmly embedded in areas that used to be exclusively human territory:

-- Customer support — AI handles the first 80% of queries automatically
+- Customer support — AI now handles the first 70 to 80% of queries automatically before a human is involved

-- Basic content production — AI drafts the first version, humans refine it
+- Basic content production — AI drafts the first version, humans refine and add genuine insight

-- Data analysis and reporting — AI generates the reports, humans make the decisions
+- Data analysis and reporting — AI generates the dashboards and summaries, humans make the decisions

-- Recruitment screening — AI filters resumes, humans do the final interviews
+- Recruitment screening — AI filters and ranks applications, humans conduct the interviews that matter

 3 Things You Can Do This Week